bsmith89/midas2-wiki/Home.md

 ## Output Directory Layout

-### MIDAS 2.0 Results Layout
+### MIDAS2 Results Layout

-MIDAS 2.0 writes its outputs to a user-specified root directory, which is always passed as a mandatory argument to each of the MIDAS 2.0 command.
+MIDAS2 writes its outputs to a user-specified root directory, which is always passed as a mandatory argument to each of the MIDAS 2.0 command.
 In this documentation we refer to this directory as:

 - `midas_outdir=/path/to/results/root/directory`

 Together with the unique sample name:

 - `sample_name=/unique/id/of/sample`

 `${midas_outdir}/${sample_name}` constitute the unique output directory for single-sample analysis.
 All subsequent analysis steps operate within this directory.
 For the across-samples SNV or CNV analysis, all subsequent analysis steps operate within the directory `${midas_outdir}`.

 ### Single-Sample Results Layout

-MIDAS 2.0 analysis usually starts with the "database customization" which selects sufficiently abundant species in each sample (subcommand `run_species`).
+MIDAS analysis usually starts with species selection which selects sufficiently abundant species in each sample (subcommand `run_species`).
 After completing this step, users can run either of two strain-level analysis: `run_snps` for single-sample read pileup (SNV module) or